| Important: As of April 9th, 2007, new websites will not be accepted to EUroute flight plan database.

 Adding EUroute to your website consists of a few simple steps:

-- Download the translation
+Download the translation

-readme.txt file.
+pack, read the included readme.txtfile.
 Use a text editor to edit

-the lang_* file and translate EUroute to your language.
+the lang_*file and translate EUroute to your language.
 Edit the

-site_* file and set some basic parameters - such as your FIR
+site_*file and set some basic parameters - such as your FIR

 ICAO code and